abulka/abulka.github.io/content/projects/patterns/relationship-manager.md

 For example, assuming you have a two classes one on the lhs and one on the rhs - you could omit methods on e.g. the rhs. class, or you could go to the other extreme and provide a full range of methods on the rhs. class.

-I recommend that you use the [templates](#UsageTemplates) table to figuring out what methods to put where for each type of classic relationship you want to model.
+I recommend that you use the [table of relationship scenarios](#table-of-relationship-scenarios) table to figuring out what methods to put where for each type of classic relationship you want to model.
 For example, to implement a **one to many** relationship between two classes X and Y, you would use template 4 or 5 (use the latter if you want bidirectionality)

 Note that some combinatorial possibilities do not make sense and are left out of the table below.